 TMA do not offer package holidays but will create a tailor-made holiday to suit your personal needs.
 A binding contract comes into existence between us when:

-(a) We receive a deposit of 25% of the quote price, or
+(a) We receive an initial payment of 25% of the initial payment price, or

 (b) We receive full payment when the booking is made less than 12 weeks before your departure date.

-Sometimes your booking may require other upfront payments on top of the usual 25% deposit – for example for international flights, gorilla permits or for some bookings over peak holiday periods.
-If an additional deposit is required you will be informed prior to booking your trip with us.
+Sometimes your booking may require other upfront payments on top of the usual 25% initial payment – for example for international flights, gorilla permits, or for some bookings over peak holiday periods.
+If additional payment is required you will be informed prior to booking your trip with us.
 No contract will exist between the parties until such monies have been received.

 Then the remaining balance of the booking cost must be paid at least 12 weeks before your departure date.
-If the deposit and/or balance is not paid in time, we have the right to cancel your travel arrangements and will retain your deposit.
+If the initial payment and/or balance is not paid in time, we have the right to cancel your travel arrangements and will retain your initial payment.
 If your payment is late, we will send you a reminder and if it is not still not paid we will be forced to cancel your trip.

 Any quote offered to you is valid for 7 days from that date after which we may have to vary the price due to changes in costings.

-Our suppliers in Africa have rates in various currencies - GBP, Euro, Rand and US dollars are the most common that we deal with.
+Our suppliers in Africa have rates in various currencies - GBP, Euro, Rand, and US dollars are the most common that we deal with.
 We will gladly quote you a trip in GBP or USD, and any quote you receive from us will be valid for 7 days.
-After this we reserve the right to recalculate the cost based on updated exchange rates.
-Once you have decided to go ahead with your trip the currency is fixed.
-This means that the cost of your trip to Africa will not change because of currency, regardless of what the markets are doing – we never currency surcharge but nor can we reduce the cost of any confirmed trip to Africa (please refer to clause 7 for other reasons the cost of your trip might change).
+After this, we reserve the right to recalculate the cost based on updated exchange rates.
+The initial payment will be converted to your preferred currency on the exchange rate of the day of invoicing and likewise your final payment also be converted on the exchange rate of the day of invoicing (please refer to clause 7 for other reasons the cost of your trip might change).
+Should you wish to fix the rate then you do have the option of settling the trip in full at the time of booking.
+This would not affect the cancellation policies and any monies owed back to you would be done so.
 You must pay your deposit and your balance in the same currency that was agreed on when you decided to go ahead with your trip to Africa.

 4. IF YOU CANCEL YOUR TRIP TO AFRICA

 You, or any member of your party, may cancel your travel arrangements at any time.
 Written notification from the person who made the booking must be received by email and cancellation is effective from the date we receive this written notification.
-Please send it to Clyde or Rob directly, or [email protected] and ensure that the email is acknowledged by TMA.
+Please send it to Clyde, Rob or Sam directly, or firstname.lastname@example.org, and ensure that the email is acknowledged by TMA.
 Since we incur costs in cancelling your travel arrangements, you will have to pay cancellation charges as follows (see also the exception below):

 |Period before departure in which you notify us:||Cancellation charge:|

-Note: Some camps have very high cancellation charges over peak booking periods such as Christmas.
+PLEASE NOTE: Some camps have very high cancellation charges over peak booking periods such as Christmas.
 This may affect the above cancellation charges, making them higher than normal.
-If higher than normal cancellation charges affect your booking, we will inform you in writing at quote stage and before you pay your deposit.
-Once your deposit is paid and we have issued you with a Confirmation Invoice, you are liable for these increased cancellation charges.
+If higher than normal cancellation charges affect your booking, we will inform you in writing at the quote stage and before you pay your deposit.
+Once your initial payment has been received and we have issued you with a Confirmation Invoice, you are liable for these increased cancellation charges.

-If at deposit stage, you paid upfront for gorilla permits or international flights, these are non-refundable, and so cost of these will be retained by us on top of the cancellation charges indicated above.
+If at the initial payment stage, you paid upfront for gorilla permits or international flights, these are non-refundable, and so the cost of these will be retained by us on top of the cancellation charges indicated above.